 “When we handle end user personal data, the customer and Google will each act as independent controllers under the GDPR, except for the Customer Match and Store sales (direct upload) features, where Google will act as the customer’s processor for customer-provided personal data.”

 As such, in these situations you are responsible for ensuring that the data Google is processing complies with the GDPR.

-Customer Match is a tool that allows you to upload a CSV file loaded with customer data to target specific groups within AdWords.
+Customer Match is a tool that allows you to upload a CSV file loaded with customer data to target specific groups within Google Ads.

 Since you’re relying on data that’s by no means pseudonymous to create your Customer Match audience (email, phone, name, and zip code are all pretty identifying), you’ll need to be able to prove that you acquired explicit, opt-in consent from each member of your database; doing so simply isn’t Google’s problem.

-Store Sales refers to the ability to the ability to import offline transaction data into AdWords, at which time Google matches transactions data with AdWords user information to create powerful audience for optimization, upselling and cross-selling.
+Store Sales refers to the ability to the ability to import offline transaction data into Google Ads, at which time Google matches transactions data with Google Ads user information to create powerful audience for optimization, upselling and cross-selling.

 In addition to the same personally identifying information implicated in Custom Audiences, when it comes to Store Sales there’s also a chance that financial data could be appended and, thus, there is a clear need for informed consent under the GDPR.